 The Pantheon, Rome.
 At its front sixteen Corinthian columns ‘made in Egypt’ and transported hundreds of miles to Rome, ancient Rome …

 The original Pantheon of Rome was built 27-25 BC by the consul Marcus Vipsanius Agrippa.
 According to Roman mythology it stands on the spot, where Romulus was carried away by an eagle after he died.
 The original building was however destroyed by fire in 80 AD.
 It was the emperor Hadrian, who reconstructed the Pantheon in 118-125 AD giving it a new design.
-Historians say, he was so obsessed with the new interior design that he punished by death the principle architect after a dispute over some technicalities.
+Historians say, he was so obsessed with the new interior design that he punished by death the principal architect after a dispute over some technicalities.

 After the reconstruction, only the original portico with sixteen Corinthian columns was preserved.
 As a tribute to the consul Agrippa an inscription was added at the top saying: M.AGRIPPA.L.F.COS.TERTIUM.FECIT, otherwise: “M[arcus] Agrippa L[ucii] f[ilius] co[n]s[ul] tertium fecit”.
 It means: “Marcus Agrippa son of Lucius consul for the 3rd time built this”.